verhas/javageci/DOCUGEN.md

         .generate(),
     geci.failed());
 ```

+>NOTE: The sample already uses the register helper that registers all the snippet handlers in the default order,
+but the text still explains the manual way when we register the document snippet handlers individually.
+It would make sense to have here the old version, explain and then another sample that explains the shortcut in
+case there is no need for a specific ordering.

 The generators are registered in the order they are to be executed and
 the call to `phase(i++)` registers the phases 0, 1, 2 ... and so on.